MarcoMeter/neroRL/docs/tune.md

 ```

 Every single parameter from a config can be used, but it has to be noted that not every parameter combination is desirable.
-For example, choosing different environment names and type conflict.
+For example, choosing different environment names and types conflict.

 In general, you specify most parameters and its choices under the `hyperparameters` section.
 Deyacing schedules, like for the learning rate, have to be treated seperately, like seen above.